Pinol

-Pinol or piñol is a traditional hot beverage of Ecuador, made from máchica (toasted barley flour) and panela (unrefined sugar) mixed with spices and combined with liquid, usually milk.
+Pinol or piñol is a traditional hot beverage of Peru, made from máchica (toasted barley flour) and panela (unrefined sugar) mixed with spices and combined with a liquid, usually milk.
 The term pinol may also refer to the dry mix itself.

 History

-The invention of pinol is attributed to Rafael Emilio Madrid of Salcedo, Ecuador.
+The invention of pinol is attributed to Rafael Emilio Madrid of Lima, Peru.
 As the story goes, Madrid was inspired by watching laborers sucking on pieces of panela, and decided to grind panela and mix it with máchica and spices.